dalealleshouse/zero-to-devops/README.md

 options](https://kubernetes.io/docs/getting-started-guides/) for running
 virtually anywhere, including on premise.

 This demo utilizes [Minikube](https://github.com/kubernetes/minikube).
-For other cluster options, change the STATUS_HOST environment variable on line 23 of the [html-frontend](/kube/html-frontend.dply.yml) deployment file.
+Although it will run in other cluster environments, there will be minor configuration changes.
+These instructions apply specifically to Minikube.

 ## Minikube